 If an application is finally denied by the registrar or hearing officer, an appeal may be lodged within 30 days to the district court.

 Appeals against registrar or hearing officer decisions in oppositions or revocation actions should be filed to the district court within 30 days, and are heard by one judge.
-In order to contest a decision of the district court in an appeal against the registrar's decision, leave to appeal should be filed to the Supreme Court within 30 days of the decision, and the Supreme Court will only hear the appeal if leave is granted.
+To contest a decision of the district court in an appeal against the registrar's decision, leave to appeal should be filed to the Supreme Court within 30 days of the decision, and the Supreme Court will only hear the appeal if leave is granted.

 ii Pre-action conduct

-In Israel, there are no pretrial formalities and the plaintiff is not required to take any steps before initiating legal proceedings.
-However, in practice, in interim proceedings courts sometimes do not appreciate the plaintiff not sending a warning letter to the infringer before filing the law suit petitioning for interim injunctions.
+In Israel, there are no pretrial formalities, and the plaintiff is not required to take any steps before initiating legal proceedings.
+However, in practice, in interim proceedings, courts sometimes do not appreciate the plaintiff not sending a warning letter to the infringer before filing the law suit petitioning for interim injunctions.
 This approach may be expressed by judges in awarding low amount of costs or no costs at all to a successful plaintiff just because he or she did not send a warning letter and, therefore, did not make an attempt to avoid legal proceedings.

 iii Causes of action

 Trademark infringement is defined and established by the Trademarks Ordinance.
 Only the proprietor of a registered trademark is entitled to seek a remedy based on an infringement of its registration.
 The Israeli Supreme Court has ruled that a registered user (licensee) cannot sue for infringement of a registered mark for which it holds a recorded licence.